eltonsantos/eltonsantos/README.md

 ### Hi there, welcome to my profile! 👋

 My name is Elton Santos from Brazil (🇧🇷).
-I work with development since 2011 and I'm currently a Software Developer Full Stack at [Cresce Vendas](https://www.crescevendas.com/).
+I work with development since 2011 and I'm currently a Software Developer Full Stack.
 In addition to development, I am also an Expert in Computer Forensics at [APECOF - Associação Nacional de Peritos em Computação Forense](https://www.apecof.org.br/), acting as an Ad-Hoc Expert in the area of software plagiarism, expertise in Windows and Linux operating systems and expertise in images and videos.

 In my free time I like to play video games (🎮), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and participating open source projects or creating something to post in my github.